Solve word problems using algebraic techniques

 Students should also practice the use of algebraic substitution in a variety of situations including simple numeric substitution into formulas and cases where one algebraic expression is substituted for another.

-This is a 13-page guide for teachers.
-It introduces the use of formulas, and includes substitution and the solution of the resulting equations.
+- TIMES Module 36 - Number and Algebra: formulas - this 13-page guide for teachers introduces the use of formulas, and includes substitution and the solution of the resulting equations.

-This is a five-page HTML resource about solving problems concerning matching formula in a given context.
+- Matching a formula to a given context - this five-page HTML resource is about solving problems concerning matching formula in a given context.
 It contains five questions, two of which are interactive, and one video.
 The resource discusses and explains determining a formula to reinforce students' understanding.

-This is a 16-page guide for teachers.
-It introduces the solution of linear equations and their uses.
+- TIMES Module 26 - Number and Algebra: linear equations - this 16-page guide for teachers introduces the solution of linear equations and their uses.